-Selected areas of the library are equipped with video cameras for the protection and safety of patrons, employees, and property and to identify persons breaking the law or violating the library's code of conduct.
-A sign is posted at the library entrances informing the public that video cameras are in use.
+Selected areas both inside and outside the Library building are equipped with video cameras for the protection and safety of patrons, employees, and property and to identify persons breaking the law or violating the library's code of conduct.
+A sign is posted at the Library entrances informing the public that video cameras are in use.

-Camera placement shall be determined by the library director.
-Cameras shall not be placed in areas where there is a reasonable expectation of privacy, such as toilet areas within restrooms or the staff room, nor are they positioned to identify a person's reading, viewing, or listening activities in the library.
+Camera placement shall be determined by the Library Director.
+Cameras shall not be placed in areas where there is a reasonable expectation of privacy, such as within restrooms or the staff room.

-Cameras will record activities in real time and images will be saved to the camera server's hard drive.
-The storage system allows for images to be stored for 14 days but no longer than 21 days.
+Cameras will record activities in real time and images will be saved to the Library's cloud storage.
+The storage system allows for images to be stored for one month.
 Cameras will not be monitored continuously by library staff.

-Access to the stored images is restricted to the library director and designated library managers, who may review the archived materials in the course of evaluating incidents of suspected criminal activity, threats to the safety of patrons or staff, matters related to litigation, or violations of the library's Code of Conduct.
-Authorization to view stored images may be granted by the library director or his/her designee(s) when there is reason to believe that a breach of security, a threat to safety, or a violation of law has occurred.
+Access to images is restricted to the Library Director and library managers, who may review the archived materials in the course of evaluating incidents of suspected criminal activity, threats to the safety of patrons or staff, matters related to litigation, or violations of the Library's Code of Conduct.
+Storage of video/images exceeding one month and/or authorization to view stored images may be granted by the Library Director or their designee(s) when there is reason to believe that a breach of security, a threat to safety, or a violation of law has occurred.

-The library director, or authorized library managers, upon notice to the director, may ask other town personnel, including the police, to review recorded images when such participation may contribute to the assessment of security concerns related to a specific incident.
+The Library Director, or authorized library managers, upon notice to the director, may ask other town personnel, including the police, to review recorded images when such participation may contribute to the assessment of security concerns related to a specific incident.

 Access is also allowed to any agency of the federal, state, county or local government pursuant to a subpoena, court order, or when otherwise required by law.
-All law enforcement requests for access will be referred to the library director or, in his or her absence, the manager in charge.
+All law enforcement requests for access will be referred to the Library Director or, in their absence, the manager in charge.